Tarot of The Crone | Ellen Lorenzi-Prince | Arnell’s Art

 Every now and again a deck catches your eye and you just KNOW that its going to be a powerful tool to work with.
 This is exactly the situation with Ellen Lorenzi-Prince’s Tarot of The Crone.
 Ellen is an experienced deck creator and has two other decks under her belt (The Dark Goddess and the Minoan Tarot)

 From time to time I would catch sight of these assured, dark images in facebook or blog postings by friends and was immediately attracted to something in them, the Cailleach.
-Whether its because I'm currently finding ways to embrace my own cronehood, I don't know.
-I certainly don't think that the deck should be limited to moody and perimenopausal me - it's a fantastic deck to work with when you want to go deep and personal.
+Whether it’s because I’m currently finding ways to embrace my own cronehood, I don’t know.
+I certainly don’t think that the deck should be limited to moody and perimenopausal me – The Tarot of The Crone is a fantastic deck to work with when you want to go deep and personal.

 The material considerations are : really sturdy lift-off top box in glossy black and illustrated with small representations of cards around the edges and The Moon image on the box front.
 The cards measure 7.5cm x 11cm and are good card stock with a satin-type finish and a plain black card back.
 The card stock is pleasantly resistant to fingerprint smudges – important when the backs are undecorated, I think!
 Shuffles well.